-Any student, other than a student with a disability, who repeatedly is substantially disruptive of the educational process or who substantially interferes with the teacher's authority over the classroom will be suspended from school for at least three days.
+Any student, other than a student with a disability\, who repeatedly is substantially disruptive of the educational process or who substantially interferes with the teacher's authority over the classroom will be suspended from school for at least three days.
 For purposes of this Code of Conduct, "repeatedly is substantially disruptive" means engaging in conduct that results in the student being removed from the classroom by teacher(s) pursuant to Education Law Section 3214(3-a) and this Code on three or more occasions during a semester.
 If the proposed penalty is between the minimum three day suspension and a five day suspension, the student and the student's parent will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
-If the proposed penalty exceeds the minimum five day suspension, the matter will be handled by way of a Superintendent's Hearing, in which case the student and the student's parents will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
+If the proposed penalty exceeds the minimum five day suspension, the student and the student subject to a short-term suspension.

 The Superintendent has the authority to modify the minimum three day suspension on a case-by-case basis.
-In deciding whether to modify the penalty, the Superintendent may consider the same factors considered in modifying a one-year suspension for possessing a weapon.
-A student with a disability may be suspended only in accordance with the requirements of state and federal law.
+In deciding whether to modify the penalty, the Superintendent may consider the same factors considered in modifying a one-year suspension for possessing a weapon. \A student with a disability may be suspended only in accordance with the requirements of state and federal law.